jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 { }
 ```

-Just for fun we'll make it smart enough to understand that a `targetHost` defined as `localhost` means to manage the extensions on the API Services Gateway itself.
-However we're going to learn a big inception problem with this idea.
+Just for fun we'll make it smart enough to understand that a `targetHost` defined as `localhost` means to manage the extensions on the API Services Gateway itself!
+Inception indeed!
+However we're going to learn a big inception with this idea.
 We don't care, we're doing it anyway!
-Like Lionel Ritchie says.. *'That why I'm easy..'*
+Like Lionel Ritchie says.. *'That why I'm easy..'* Exception in use cases be damned.. keep going!

 Of course we've written this example for you.
 If you are interested, [here is the source code](/icontrollx/TrustedExtensions/src/nodejs/TrustedExtensionsWorker.js).